Class Schedule

 ***COOPER STAFF, PLEASE USE YOUR COOPER EMAIL ADDRESS AND APPROPRIATE PROMO CODE WHEN REGISTERING***

-If your job role at Cooper requires you to have the certification you are registering for, please use the following promo codes below.
-If your job role does not require the course or you are not an employee, do not enter a promo code and pay with a credit card.
+If your job role at Cooper requires you to have the certification you are registering for, please use the promo codes.
+If your job role does not require the course or you are not an employee who has completed hospital orientation, do not enter a promo code and pay with a credit card.

 **If you have not completed orientation and been issued a Cooper ID and email address, you must submit payment for the course.**